NVIDIA-Merlin/models/examples/quick_start/ranking/README.md

 This is a template for building a pipeline for preprocessing, training and exporting ranking models for serving.
 It is composed by generic scripts that can be used with your own dataset.
 We also share some best practices for preprocessing and training ranking models.

-In this example, we use the TenRec dataset from Tencent, which is large (140 million positive interactions from 5 million users), contains explicit negative feedback (items exposed to the user and not interacted) and multiple target columns (click, like, share, follow).
+In this example, we use the [TenRec dataset](https://static.qblv.qq.com/qblv/h5/algo-frontend/tenrec_dataset.html), which is large (140 million positive interactions from 5 million users), contains explicit negative feedback (items exposed to the user and not interacted) and multiple target columns (click, like, share, follow).

 ## Setup
 You can run these scripts either using the latest Merlin TensorFlow image or installing the necessary Merlin libraries according to their documentation (core, NVTabular, dataloader, models).